wawa1474/custom-controller/README.md

 * bottom grip buttons?
 * haptics?

-the bottom grip buttons add two more buttons for things, but i don't know how difficult they would be to actuate\n i don't really know how or where i would use the touchpads\n maybe as a right "thumbstick", i guess i don't use the dpad all that much and a touchpad there might work?\n haptics appear to be soldered to the touchpads
+the bottom grip buttons add two more buttons for things, but i don't know how difficult they would be to actuate<br/>
+i don't really know how or where i would use the touchpads<br/>
+maybe as a right "thumbstick", i guess i don't use the dpad all that much and a touchpad there might work?<br/>
+haptics appear to be soldered to the touchpads

 # Playstation 2 controller (discontinued, cheapish)